 How are law periodicals shelved?

 Law periodicals are shelved in two separate places.
-Current issues are located opposite to the Law Section Counter while back issues are kept in the Law Section electronic compact shelves.
+Current issues are located opposite to the Law Reference Desk while back issues are kept in the Law Section electronic compact shelves.
 In either place, the journals are shelved by alphabetical order of the title.
 So once you find a law periodical from the Online Library Catalogue, you just move to the respective location.
 It is not necessary to jot down the call number.